ucsb-cs8/w20/_lectures/lect16.md

 • 3! = 3∙2∙1=6
 • 4! = 4∙3∙2∙1 = 24

+Looks like we have a formula:
 n! = n∙(n – 1)!
 ```

+So, for any given `n`, to compute the factorial of `n`, we need to find the product of the successive numbers between 1 and `n`.

 Let's try expressing this in Python.